galacean/galacean.github.io/docs/camera.md

 ### Camera orientation

-Since in Oasis, the world coordinate system is a right-handed system, the positive direction of any node faces the -Z axis.
+Since in Galacean, the world coordinate system is a right-handed system, the positive direction of any node faces the -Z axis.
 Similarly, the positive direction of the camera (viewing direction) is also the -Z axis direction, and so on.
 In Unity and other world coordinates In a left-handed engine, the positive direction of the camera is the +Z axis.

 ## Q&A